 In any fast food restaurant, the manager has lots of responsibilities.
-From supervising staff to keeping the kitchen running; fast food managers are on their feet constantly.
+From supervising staff to keeping the kitchen running to ensuring strict hygiene controls of both the staff and kitchen; fast food managers are on their feet constantly.
 These are the duties of a fast food manager.

 Deliver high quality food

 As the manager, you're responsible for the quality of the food.
 If it's greasy and tasteless, it will be you who is held responsible.
 You have to ensure all staff are trained properly and make everything to a high standard.

 You can achieve this by providing training and refresher lessons to help all employees maintain a high level of quality.
 If you notice any staff members slacking or undermining the work of other employees then they must be spoken to.
 The secret to a successful fast food restaurant is for everyone to work together.